RandomSearch18/a-level-project/docs/readme.md

 ##### Researching PyScript (and Pyodide)

 I found out that PyScript is built on top of Pyodide, so it won't be a choice between two competitors as I had assumed.
-This makes me meel like Pyscript would be a very good choice, as it should provide quite a user-friendly interface for Python in the browser.
+This makes me meel like PyScript would be a very good choice, as it should provide quite a user-friendly interface for Python in the browser.

 I found out that PyScript supports either Pyodide or MicroPython as its runtime.[^pyscript-upy] I will likely want to use Pyodide, as I have relatively large libraries that my project depends on, as well as things like file access that will probably be more difficult to implement with MicroPython, and my libraries are likely to be more compatible with Pyodide.
 In addition, it's acceptable to have to wait a few moments for the Pyodide runtime to load, and I will be able to cache it for repeat visits.